orihero/aish/PM2_SETUP.md

 This project includes PM2 ecosystem files for managing all applications in the job board system.

+**Note**: Backend and Admin applications use `.cjs` extension for ecosystem files due to ES module compatibility requirements.

 ## Applications

 - **Backend**: Node.js API server (Port 5000)